wildthyme/IPod-Shuffle-4g/README.md

 1.1 Release (11.10.2013 - 23.01.2016)
 * Fixes from nims11 fork
 * Option to disable voiceover
-* Initialize the IPod Directory tree
+* Initialize the iPod Directory tree
 * Using the --rename-unicode flag filenames with strange characters and different language are renamed which avoids the script to crash with a Unicode Error